 Anyone who’s worked out consistently for long enough has no doubt had to deal with an injury at some point.
 Setbacks can be frustrating, but if you train hard, eventually some type of injury may be inevitable.

-In my nearly two decades of strength training, however, I’ve been fortunate enough to avoid anything serious.
+In spite of over two decades of strength training, however, I’ve been fortunate enough to avoid anything serious.
 The worst I’ve had to deal with was a strained rotator cuff, some mild tendinitis and a few cuts, scrapes and bruises (mostly from freerunning and parkour).
 If you train smart, you should be able to avoid any serious injuries as well.

 Listen to Your Body

 One of the most common questions I get asked is, “Is it okay to work out every day?”
 There is no universal answer that applies to everyone, as individual conditioning varies greatly from person to person.
 As a general rule, however, let your body rest if you feel sore, achy or tired.
 If you want to work out and you’re still sore from a previous session, you might take a day to focus on flexibility or work around your sore muscles using a split routine.
 Another option is to simply do a low-intensity active recovery workout.

 You might not always like what it has to say, but listening to your body is the best way to avoid injury.
 When you have aches and pains, you need to back off.
 Pay attention to how your body responds to different training programs and act accordingly.